Practicing the Thanksgiving mealtime all year round.

 - Find the beauty in the meal in front of you.
 Appreciate each color- how many different hues are on your plate?
 The more colors we have in our diet, the more diverse nutrients we’re consuming.
 Consider the presentation.
 Did the chef or your partner intentionally make the meal look extra appetizing?
 That deserves to be recognized!
 Check off every food group your meal has – are you nourishing yourself with veggies, protein, and a healthy carb like brown rice or a baked potato?

 - Give back.
-So much of the holiday season is about giving, and to some that includes passing along what they can to the less fortunate.
 Thinking about those that don’t have as much, and providing them with an opportunity to have a filling meal, may help us better appreciate the food on our plate at the end of the day.

 - Consider experimenting with 1 day or meal per week that’s meat-free.
 This will not only inspire us to find new protein sources like beans, tofu, or seitan (in “crumbles” form, it works as a perfect ground beef substitute in tacos!), but also may help us consider how many animal products we consume on a regular basis.
 Yes, we are at the top of the food chain, but that doesn’t mean the only purpose of gentle cows or playful pigs is to feed us.
 At a meatless meal, think about the positive qualities of animals – from your family dog to a baby cow.